-If the patient’s sexual partner has yeast symptoms, they might want to consider treatment, too.
-The use of condoms is often recommended.
+If the person’s sexual partner has yeast symptoms, they might want to consider treatment, too.
+Medical professionals often recommend the use of condoms or other barrier methods.

 Alternative therapies are sometimes used to treat vaginal yeast.

-Common yeast infections are caused by the yeast species Candida albicans, but other species of Candida can also cause an infection.
+The yeast species Candida albicans causes common yeast infections, but other species of Candida can also cause an infection.
 They may need different treatment.

-Balanced levels of yeast and bacteria are normally present in a woman’s vagina, but disturbances in this delicate balance can lead to the development of an infection.
+Balanced levels of yeast and bacteria are typically present in the vagina, but disturbances in this delicate balance can lead to the development of an infection.

-Any activity that can cause changes in normal vaginal flora, including douching, can contribute to a yeast infection.
-Poor diet and lack of sleep may also increase the risk.
+Any activity that can cause changes in typical vaginal flora, including douching, can contribute to a yeast infection.
+Improper diet and lack of sleep may also increase the risk.

 They might also perform a pelvic exam to inspect the vulva, vagina, and cervix for signs of infection.
-A sample of vaginal discharge may be sent to a laboratory to confirm the diagnosis.
+They may send a sample of vaginal discharge to a laboratory to confirm the diagnosis.

-Laboratory tests are usually ordered if an infection does not go away or keeps returning.
+The doctor will usually order laboratory tests if an infection does not go away or keeps returning.